 Both pieces are the only known examples, with the exception of Prototype 1 which is of slightly different design.
 To our knowledge there are another possible two with the DMC gauges and design.
 The clusters, which are of a Buick design, were sourced from a company called AC Delco, a division of General Motors.
 Thankfully with each of them being found and making their way into either owners collection, they will last for many more generations yet to come.

-PJ Grady Europe recently purchased this faded yellow DeLorean ‘Prototype hood’ - untouched since around 1981.
+PJ Grady Europe recently purchased this faded yellow DeLorean ‘Development hood’ - untouched since around 1981.
 We acquired this hood, from a company that was sold the DeLorean pilot cars when Lotus had completed the DMC project.
 It is the very first production style fuel flap hood, thus making it an incredibly rare piece of DeLorean History - let alone a valuable part.

 Next to Prototype 1 in the US, this item is very important considering it is from the very first production prototype.

 In the background you can see a later production fuel flap hood.
-At the front you can clearly see the prototype hood with its different stamping pattern.
+At the front you can clearly see the Development hood with its different stamping pattern.
 Notice how the shape looks at the end of the pleat.
 The prototype hood pleats are sharply defined in contrast to the production version, which is more blended into the panel.

 Notice how the fuel flap design is different than later production style.
 On the production hood, there are two folded lips, used to bolt on the actual fuel flap, here the stainless steel is bent straight down to raw edge.
 From this we can see that the hood was a ‘work in progress’ for styling and for usability - a true prototype.